Please note: This post is the first post in a five part, week long series on the main pricing methodologies, highlighting the pros and cons of each.

 Perhaps the biggest downfall of cost plus pricing is that it completely disregards the customer’s willingness to pay.
 To make money, a customer must be involved.
 They’re the most important part of selling anything, so any pricing strategy that doesn’t take customer value into account is creating a vacuum that’s sucking all of the profit out of the business.

-Furthermore to be blunt, customers don't care about how much something cost you to make.
+Furthermore, to be blunt, customers don't care about how much something cost you to make.
 They understand there are costs associated with doing business, but consumers care more about how much value you’re providing.
 For example, making a bottle of Rogaine may cost $3, $10, or $50, but consumers only weigh price against the value of a husband with hair on his head, which depending on the customer could be 2x, 10x, or 100x the cost depending on follicle effectiveness.
 Simply barreling ahead with a desired rate of return can result in declining demand that is disregarded until substantial losses occur.
 Even if consumers are buying your product, there could still be a better price for revenue optimization and price differentiation.

 Summary: Very few companies should use cost plus pricing

 To summarize, cost plus pricing isn’t ideal for most businesses, unless you truly cannot spend some extra time on the most important aspect of your business, which sometimes happens when you’re bogged down by fulfilling orders or the sheer number of items you’re offering customers.
 Additionally, some businesses have very uniform costs surrounding their offerings that are the same for all competitors.
 In this case, margins will probably be uniform, as well, which means the pricing methodology should be more competitive (tomorrow’s post) or market based (Thursday’s post).
-No software or SaaS company should use cost plus pricing, because the value you’re providing is traditionally much more than your costs of doing business.
+No software or SaaS company should use cost plus pricing, because the value you’re providing is traditionally much more than your cost of doing business.

 To learn more, check out our Pricing Strategy ebook, our Pricing Page Bootcamp (it’s free!), or learn more about our price optimization software.
-Also, check back in tomorrow to learn more about competitor based pricing.
+Also, check back tomorrow to learn more about competitor based pricing.